How to Become a Police Officer in Florida

 Police Departments in Florida

-According to the Bureau of Labor Statistics, Florida has 38,390 police officers on active duty and they are the fourth-highest paid in the nation.1 Each county has its primary police department although there may be a number of smaller departments scattered around the larger areas.
+According to the Bureau of Labor Statistics, Florida has 38,770 police officers.2 Each city typically has its own primary police department.
 The largest police department in Florida is in Miami-Dade County.

-For more information on the Miami Police Department, take a look at our in-depth guide on How to Become a Police Officer in Miami.
+Miami-Dade cops earn a starting annual salary of $52,380 per year.6 For more information on the Miami Police Department, take a look at our Miami police guide.

 Additional Police Departments in Florida